MacCrazyman/Portfolio/README.md

 # Portfolio

-> This is a project to learn the basics about branching, using linterns, GitHub workflow and professional documentation.
+> This project is used to set up a personal portfolio.

 ![screenshot](./images/screenshot.png)

-Additional description about the project and its features.
+This portfolio is made based on Figma template number 5.

 ## Built With